What Is Insurance Comparison and How to Use It to Make Better Decisions

 include or exclude different risks

-define conditions differently
+define terms differently

 Requesting insurance offers